Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/7-matplotlib.md

 ![Fitting a line to data](media/scatter-plot-best-fit.png)

 This is the NumPy equivalent of using [linear regression](https://en.wikipedia.org/wiki/Linear_regression) to find the line that best fits the data.
+And it's a great conversation-starter at the next Matplotlib party you attend.

 ## Bar charts